General Social Agents: Building s that generalize

 Returning to our motivating example, suppose we have additional human data from a \$5 dictator game, with observed offers \{1,1,1,2,2,2\}.
 Although stakes differ, both the \$20 and \$5 dictator games likely share a common decision-making process: individuals give slightly less than half the available amount, a reasonable balance more similar to what is observed in humans \citep{Henrich2001InSearch}.
 By using the \$20 dictator game as training data and the \$5 dictator game for testing, we are implicitly filtering for \persona{s} based on their capacity to predict this proportional response.
 The earlier atheoretical prompt \emph{``You randomly choose numbers between 6 and 9,''} still fits the \$20 game perfectly, but clearly fails validation on the \$5 game.
 By contrast, the theory-grounded \persona{} \emph{``You are self-interested but fair,''} likely generalizes effectively across both settings, and most importantly, the novel public goods game.

 This validation process becomes even more robust when multiple distinct but theoretically-related datasets are available.
 Imagine dictator-game responses from \$1, \$5, \$10, \$20, \$50, and \$100 games, all exhibiting offers slightly below half.
-Optimizing and validating across these multiple settings reduces the risk of overfitting.
+Optimizing over multiple settings simultaneously further reduces the risk of overfitting.
 With each new training data-generating process, it is less likely that an arbitrary prompt will generalize in-sample.\footnote{We do not offer empirical examples of optimizing over multiple training settings in the main text (only single settings in Section~\ref{sec:predict_new_AR}).
 Appendix~\ref{app:predict_new_CR} provides such analyses, including an additional preregistered experiment.} Thus, if the underlying relationship governing these settings also holds for a novel target setting, the validated \persona{s} should robustly predict behavior there as well.

 Yet, even with an effective validation method, a fundamental practical challenge remains: identifying the initial set of candidate \persona{s}.
 While our motivating example made this step appear straightforward, selecting plausible \persona{s} in more complex settings can be far less obvious.
 In a perfect world, an optimization procedure would take in a massive set of prompts and filter them down to a smaller set that generalizes.
 However, this does not yet work in practice because many different prompts can be used to generate the same behavior in a given setting.
 For example, the number of possible natural language prompts that get an LLM to respond with numbers between 6 and 9 is enormous.
 If we were to start from a large pool of prompts, then the optimization procedure might endlessly produce sets of \persona{s} that fit in-sample but fail on the validation set.
-For now, it is essential to ground the candidate \persona{s} with a principled starting point, which we argue, and later demonstrate empirically, that economic and behavioral theories offer.
+For now, it is essential to ground the candidate \persona{s} with a principled starting point, which---we argue and later demonstrate empirically---economic and behavioral theories offer.